ADHD in Children (Ages 2–12): Early Signs, Brain Development & Treatment

 Try this:

-• Be clear and descriptive (“You started your homework quickly”)
+• Be descriptive: “You started your homework without being asked”

 • Reinforce effort, not just results